Skip to main content

 The Matthew Wills Prize in Memory of Admiral of the Fleet Sir Henry Leach GCB DL:

-A cash prize (£500) awarded to the officer of the RN, RNR, RM, RMR, RFA or officer cadet at BRNC or CTCRM who writes the best essay on Royal Navy/United States Navy cooperation in the 21st Century.
+A cash prize (£500) awarded to the officer of the RN, RNR, RM, RMR, RFA or officer cadet at BRNC or CTCRM who writes the best essay on the Royal Navy/United States Navy cooperation in the 21st Century.

 The Warden Berry Prize for Reservists: